shtrausslearning/shtrausslearning.github.io/docs/blog/posts/2024-08-02-commonwealth.md

 Its been a while since our last post, today we'll be going through one of internships provided by one of the leading banks in Australia; **Commonwealth Bank**.
 As per usual it is related to the topic of data science and analysis of data closely associated with banking aquiring.
 Hopefully it will be interesting to read along!

-The internship is spling into a few segments:
+The internship is split into a few segments:

 - Task One: Data Aggregation and Analysis
 - Task Two: Data Anonymisation